imrushi/imrushi.github.io/content/posts/personal-access-token.md

 - Forgettable: Who remembers dozens of complex passwords?
 We all reuse passwords, which is a security risk.
 - Inflexible: Passwords are all-or-nothing.
 You either have access or you don't.

-PATs aim to solve these problems by offering a more secure and flexible way to log in.
+PATs aim to solve this problems by offering a more secure and flexible way to log in.

 ## What is PATs?